-That the Minutes of the Ordinary Council Meeting held on 22 September 2020, as published and circulated, are confirmed as a true and accurate record of the proceedings.
+- 4. Petitions/Deputations - Applications for Leave of Absence - 6.
+Confirmation of Minutes from Previous Meeting - That the Minutes of the Ordinary Council Meeting held on 22 September 2020, as published and circulated, are confirmed as a true and accurate record subject to the following amendment: